 You cannot replace pure gray, black, or white with a color.
 However, you can change the Lightness setting.
 (The Hue and Saturation settings are relative to existing color, so they have no effect.)

 The Color Replacement tool paints over a targeted color with a replacement color.
 While this tool is good for quick edits, it often proves unsatisfactory, particularly with dark colors and black.
-If you don’t get good results after experimenting with tool options, see Apply a Hue/Saturation adjustment to selected objects.
+If you don’t get good results after experimenting with tool options, see Adjust hue and saturation.